 When you learn a new language, you don’t just learn the language itself; you learn about the culture.
 You discover new and strange stories that, for the most part, are only familiar to those who have lived within that culture.
 Often, I’ll be reading an article or book in Japanese and will trip across the mention of a place, a name, or an historical event — and suddenly, before I know it, I’m 12 links deep inside Wikipedia.jp, familiarizing myself with something that, to tens of millions of others, is common knowledge.

-In The Cry of the Loser-Dogs (負け犬の遠吠え), author Sakai Junko tosses out a casual metaphor that initially went right over this gaijin’s head:
+In her book Sour Grapes (負け犬の遠吠え), author Sakai Junko tosses out a casual metaphor that initially went right over this foreigner’s head:

 負け犬生活を長く続けた人が結婚した時、幸福というよりは安堵の表情に包まれているのも、「これで長い逃亡生活が終わった」という福田和子的心情が湧き上がってくるからなのでしょう。